A Voice for Hollis.

 Current Member of the Hollis, NH Planning Board

-It has been an honor to serve the Town of Hollis for the past six years.
+It has been an honor to serve the Town of Hollis on the Planning Board since 2016.
 The people who speak before the Board have had a great influence on my understanding of our Town.
-As a State Rep., I will continue listening to the concerns of our community.
+As a State Rep., I continue to listen to the concerns of our community.

 Respect for the Law